 17 'And it shall come to pass in the last days,' says God, 'I will pour out of my Spirit upon all flesh, and your sons and your daughters shall prophesy, your young men shall see visions, and your old men shall dream dreams.

 18 And on my men-servants and on my women-servants I will, in those days, pour out of my Spirit, and they shall prophesy.

 19 And I will show wonders in heaven above and signs on the earth beneath: blood, fire, and vapor of smoke.

 20 The sun shall be turned into darkness and the moon into blood before that great and notable day of the Lord comes.

 21 And it shall come to pass, that whoever calls on the name of the Lord shall be saved.'

 22 "Men of Israel, hear these words.
-Jesus of Nazareth, a man approved by God among you by miracles, wonders, and signs, which God did by him in the midst of you, as you yourselves also know, 23 Him, being delivered by the determinate counsel and foreknowledge of God, you have taken, and by wicked hands have crucified and slain, 24 Whom God has raised up, having loosed the pains of death, because it was not possible that he should be held by it.
+Jesus of Nazareth, a man approved by God among you by miracles, wonders, and signs, which God did by him in the midst of you, as you yourselves also know, 23 Him, being delivered by the determinate counsel and foreknowledge of God, you have taken, and by wicked hands have crucified and slain, 24 Whom God has raised up, having released him from the pains of death, because it was not possible that he should be held by it.

 25 "For David speaks concerning him, 'I saw the Lord always before my face, for he is on my right hand so that I should not be moved.